kevinrineer/Saga-Of-The-Goblin-Horde/readme.md

 ## 1.1.
 Why?

 I wanted ease of access to the rules and settings for the freely available [Saga Of The Goblin Horde from Zadmar](https://preview.drivethrurpg.com/en/product/225745/Saga-of-the-Goblin-Horde-Savage-Worlds-Deluxe) for FoundryVTT.
 Figured others would like to be able to set up a new campaign quickly as well.
+Anyone could do the same thing, but GMs need to save as much time as they can to focus on making their next session great!

 ## 1.2.
 Installation